 For the budget-conscious, Pickles is a brilliant option even though it’s a 20 minute walk from the city centre.
 This Broughton Street cellar serves up delicious chutneys, artisanal cheeses and pates on sharing platters where you can enjoy a filling meal shoulder to shoulder with the locals for only €17 which goes down well with a bottle of wine.

 When the sun sets on Edinburgh, a darker side of the city emerges.
 You can visit the underground vaults of Blair Street on an evening guided tour to learn about dark tales of ghosts, torture and witchcraft and scare yourself silly whilst exploring the dark and sinister vaults.
 The one and a half hour ghost tour costs €20 per person and is a fun way to explore the dark lore of this Scottish city.

 Today you will be heading to Leith, a gorgeous and trendy neighbourhood which has fantastic shops, bars and restaurants all by the harbourside.
 You can visit the Queen’s very own floating palace, the Royal Yacht Britannia which is moored at Ocean Terminal.
-Before you get started, tuck into a hearty breakfast of eggs benedict or a full Scottish breakfast at The Blue Bear Café situated in Canonmills.
+Before you get started, tuck into a hearty breakfast of eggs Benedict or a full Scottish breakfast.

 From Leith you can take a stroll along the river which leads from the port to the Pentland Hills and enjoy the forest scenery just a short distance from the hustle and bustle of the waterfront.